 The Statute of Limitations in Texas

-In the state of Texas, there is a two year statute of limitations for personal injury claims.
-This is based on the Texas Civil Practice & Remedies Code § 16.003 and means that as a Fort Worth injury victim, you have up to two years from the date of your car accident, to file a compensation claim.
+In the state of Texas, there is a two-year statute of limitations for most personal injury claims.
+This means that, after suffering injuries in a car crash or other accident, you have up to two years from the date of the accident to file a claim.

-- DO NOT tell anyone what type of insurance coverage you have.
+- DO NOT talk about the type of insurance coverage you have

-- DO NOT sign any documents that authorize the release of your medical records to any insurance company that is involved with the accident.
+- DO NOT sign any documents to authorize the release of your medical records

-- Contact the lawyers at Anderson Cummings for further guidance after your accident.
+- Contact the lawyers at Anderson Cummings for guidance immediately after your accident

 Handling Insurance Companies

 Shortly after being involved in a collision, an adjuster from the insurance company will likely contact you.
 Despite sounding friendly, it is important to recognize that the insurance representative is not your friend.
 They have a job to do, which is to settle the claim for as little as possible.
 This means they may ask you many questions and try to get you to slip up or say something that makes you sound like you are admitting fault.